Is It Risky To Travel With Advance Parole?

 Additionally, the Department of Homeland Security (DHS) and USCIS could remove your Advance Parole status at any time.
 Although this is rare, you should be aware of this potential risk before you decide to travel.

-Traveling under Advance Parole can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your Advance Parole application alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Traveling under Advance Parole can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the Advance Parole process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!